Research Networking Scheme

 Although the Research Networking Scheme is primarily aimed at the development of new networks and interactions, existing networks can also apply where they are addressing a new or novel area.

-The AHRC will be piloting a policy to allow international researchers to act as Co-Investigators on Research Networking proposals.
-This policy applies to proposals received until 31 December 2016.
+The AHRC does allow international researchers to act as Co-Investigators on Research Networking proposals.
 Detailed information about eligibility, costs and application guidance can be found within the relevant sections of this guide.

 The aims of the Research Networking Scheme are: